RobTillaart/M62429/README.md

 - change **getVolume(both)** to return max of the two channels?
 - **Mute()** could be per channel, default = both / all.
 - **mute50()** reduces levels with 50% (rounded down?).
-- optimize when volume is already set? e.g. average function.
+- optimize when volume is already set?
+  - e.g. average function.
+  - muteOff will fail ? investigate

 **wont**